Colin Grant (author)

-Colin Grant (born 1961, Hitchin, England) is a British writer of Jamaican origin, who is the author of several books, including a 2008 biography of Marcus Garvey entitled Negro with a Hat: The Rise and Fall of Marcus Garvey and His Dream of Mother Africa and a 2012 memoir, Bageye at the Wheel.
+Colin Grant (born 1961) is a British writer of Jamaican origin, who is the author of several books, including a 2008 biography of Marcus Garvey entitled Negro with a Hat: The Rise and Fall of Marcus Garvey and His Dream of Mother Africa and a 2012 memoir, Bageye at the Wheel.
 Grant is also a historian, Associate Fellow in the Centre for Caribbean Studies and was a BBC radio producer.

 Biography

 Early years

 Colin Grant was born in England to Jamaican immigrant parents.
 He grew up on a council estate in Luton, had a brother Christopher (who died from epilepsy) and attended St Columba's College, St Albans.